 Cutting Pollution to the Susquehanna

-Focus can't just be on the dam, however.
+However, we must do more than focus on the dam.
 Pennsylvania and New York must do more to reduce sediment, phosphorus, and nitrogen entering the Susquehanna as required by the Chesapeake Clean Water Blueprint.
 A recent study by CBF and the Choose Clean Water Coalition found Pennsylvania was making progress toward specific pollution-reduction goals, but was still well short of goals.
 Of eight actions promised by Pennsylvania and evaluated in the study, the state was on track or exceeded its goals for four actions and fell short on four.

 In a November 2012 statement, CBF Senior Scientist Beth McGee said, "Pennsylvania has a plan to cut pollution to the Susquehanna, and is making progress.
 Local governments here should stay the course, and continue to reduce pollution to local waterways using proven strategies like upgrading sewage plants and reducing polluted runoff from urban areas."